Apollo22/open_desktop_experience/desktop_environments/README.md

 ### Windows Manager
 ### Windows Compositor

+A windows compositor is used to provide animations to the display of windows.
-This is often implemented by the windows manager
+This is often implemented by the windows manager.

 ### Workspace manager / Virtual desktops pager

+A workspace manager is used to organise windows on 'virtual' screens, allowing you to organise your windows.
 This is often implemented by the windows manager

 ## Desktop